Jarrod-Angove/WAAMTools.jl/README.md

 Which will return the same data object.

 Once you have a `power_info` object from this import, you can do a few things.
-The main purpose of this package at this time is splitting power data into ranges for taking averages, so the main function is `mean`, which takes one of these objects and does a few things:
+The main purpose of this package is splitting power data into averages, so the main function is `mean`, which takes one of these objects and does a few things:

 1. Identify stable regions for averaging
 2. Calculates the mean and standard deviation of these regions